1974 FIFA World Cup qualification (UEFA–CONMEBOL play-off): Second leg

 In the face of criticism of the regime regarding abuses against detainees, the Football Federation of Chile suggested other scenarios, but the military junta, in an effort to improve the climate of opinion, insisted on demonstrating normality and at the same time defeating communism playing on home ground.
 The Russians demanded to play the game in a neutral country, which both Chile and FIFA rejected.

 FIFA established a commission that inspected the National Stadium, which had been prepared for the occasion but which still had about 7,000 detainees.
 According to testimony of Gregorio Mena Barrales, a politician imprisoned in that stadium, that commission "visited the field, walked around the court, looked with distant eyes at the prisoners and gave the opinion: In the stadium you could play."
 While the FIFA commission examined the stadium, the detainees were hidden inside.
 Before the match, the detainees were transferred to a detention site in the Atacama Desert.

 But the Soviets never travelled, claiming political and security issues, arguing that the National Stadium was an illegal detention centre where more than 7000 political prisoners were crowded and where many dissidents were tortured after the coup d'état against Salvador Allende.
 The USSR's decision was supported by several of its allied countries, especially by East Germany which was already qualified and threatened not to appear at the World Cup event.
 The Soviets sent a letter to FIFA explaining that "For moral considerations, Soviets can not at this time play in the stadium of Santiago, splashed with the blood of the Chilean patriots".

 Chile demanded a compensation of $300,000 if the Soviets did not appear, claiming that they could not place the tickets for sale and the cost of preparing the game.
 FIFA declared the match a 2–0 walkover victory for Chile.
 However, FIFA arranged for the match to be held anyway.
 The match was attended by only 15,000 people.
 The game lasted 30 seconds, which took the Chilean team to score a goal from the kickoff.
 When they arrived in the area, as they had agreed, it was the captain, Francisco "Chamaco" Valdés, who scored the empty goal.

-In later years, some members of the Soviet team stated that they thought that their government did not want to lose to a country with a different political ideology and that instead they won a moral victory in the eyes of the world.